 A sample of your blood will go to the blood bank to identify your blood type so this can be matched with donated blood.
 This donated blood is then ready for transfusion during or after surgery if required.
 We will need your written consent before a transfusion is able to take place.
 Midstream urine A sample of your urine is sent to the laboratory to check that there is no bacteria.
-Chest x-ray If requested by the doctor or anaesthetist, a chest x-ray will be performed to check on the health of your lungs.
+Chest x-ray If requested by the doctor or Anesthetist, a chest x-ray will be performed to check on the health of your lungs.

 ECG

 An electrocardiogram (ECG) of your heart may be required depending on your age and any diagnosed heart conditions.

+CT scan

+If you have not had a recent CT scan prior to your surgery, the surgeon may request one.

 Other measures

 Nil by mouth

 As your stomach should be empty before an anaesthetic, you must not eat anything or drink milk products six hours prior to surgery.
 You may, however, be able to drink clear fluids up to two hours before surgery - the Pre-Admission Clinic or ward nurse will clarify this with you.

-Bowels If required for your surgery, you will have been given an enema to use at home.
+use at home.
 This empties the lower bowel and helps to prevent constipation after your surgery.
 Breathing exercises Breathing exercises will be taught to you by your nurse or physiotherapist pre-operatively.
 They are important as they help to keep your lungs clear of fluid and prevent chest infection.
 They should be carried out regularly after surgery by supporting your abdomen with a soft pillow, taking four to five deep, slow breaths, then one deep cough.
 Leg exercises Leg exercises help keep muscle tone and promote the return of blood in your leg veins to your heart.
 These include pedalling the feet, bending the knees and pressing the knees down into the mattress.
 Do not cross your legs - this squashes your veins causing obstruction to the blood circulation Anti-embolus stockings These are special stockings that help prevent clotting of the blood in your veins while you are less mobile.
 The stockings are used in combination with leg exercises and are fitted by your nurse before your surgery.
 If you currently have leg ulcers, please let your nurse know as the stockings may not be suitable for you.
-Wound site - What to expect Your wound will be an incision in your side.
-The horizontal suture line (stitches or staples) will be directly below your ribs (on the left or right side of your abdomen, depending on which ureteropelvic junction is being repaired) and will be about 8cms.
-After Surgery You are transferred to the Recovery Room next to the theatre.
+Wound site - What to expect Partial and Simple Nephrectomy - The suture line (stitches or staples) will be directly below your ribs (on the left or right side of your abdomen, depending on which kidney is removed) and will run from front to back.
+Radical Nephrectomy - An abdominal incision (wound) or combined abdominal and chest incision may be used.
+As the wound is close to your lungs this may make breathing and coughing painful.
+Physiotherapy and nursing staff will assist you.
+After Surgery You are transferred to the Recovery Room next to the operating theatre.
 Your condition is monitored and when you are awake and comfortable a nurse and an orderly will escort you back to the ward on your bed.
 On the ward Your nurse will check the following regularly:

 - Vital signs your blood pressure, pulse, respiration rate and temperature

 - The severity and location of any pain or discomfort

 - The amount of urine you are producing

 - The wound site and wound drains

 - The level of numbness that an epidural is producing

 - The effectiveness of pain relief

 - The amount of oxygen in your blood

 You may have

-Intravenous fluids
+Intravenous (IV) fluids

-A small tube (leur) is placed into a vein in the forearm to give you fluids and medications.

-Oxygen